Stealing passwords with SQL Injections

 22 Apr 2017 . category: tech .
 Comments

-In this post we’ll use DVWA as usually, in order to access its user passwords using SQL injections.
-SQL injections are similar to XSS and command injection attacks, in the way that user input is not sanitized and it ends up manipulating the vulnerable application.
+In this post, we’ll demonstrate how to exploit SQL injections in the DVWA web app to access user passwords.
+SQL injections are similar to other attacks such as XSS and command injection where user input is not sanitized and can manipulate the vulnerable application.

-Let’s navigate to the SQL Injection section of DVWA and look at its source:
+Let’s navigate to the SQL Injection section of DVWA and examine its source code:

 sqli

-As you can see the web app queries the users table, for a given ID value, which is provided by the user and is not sanitized.
-Then the results are being iterated and returned to the client.
+As you can see, the web app queries the users table for a given ID value, which is provided by the user and is not sanitized.
+Then, the results are iterated and returned to the client.

-First let’s use the web app to query for user the id 1:
+First, let’s use the web app to query user ID 1:

 sqli

-Now let’s inject a condition that will always be true, in order to read all the tuples from the users table:
+Now, let’s inject a condition that will always be true in order to read all tuples from the users table:

 ' OR ''='